DockittDockitt

 How to Convert a PDF to JPG Online

-Converting a PDF to JPG images is more useful than it might initially seem.
-Maybe you need to embed a page from a PDF into a Word document or a PowerPoint presentation, and inserting a PDF directly isn't working cleanly.
-Maybe you want to share a single page on social media or in a messaging app where PDFs don't preview well.
-Maybe a client needs images of your designs but you only have the PDF version.
-Whatever the reason, Dockitt converts each page of your PDF into a separate high-quality JPG image directly in your browser — using PDF.js to render each page to a canvas element, then saving the result as JPEG.
-No server upload needed for most files, and no software to install.
+Converting a PDF to JPG images is useful in more situations than it might initially seem.
+You need to embed a page from a PDF into a Word document or PowerPoint presentation and inserting the PDF directly is not working cleanly.
+You want to share a single page on social media or in a messaging app where PDFs do not preview well.
+A client needs images of your designs but you only have the PDF version.
+Whatever the reason, Dockitt converts each page of your PDF into a separate JPG image directly in your browser using PDF.js with no server upload and no software to install.

-1. Go to the Dockitt PDF to JPG tool.
+1. Open the Dockitt PDF to JPG tool in your browser.

 3. The tool will render each page of the PDF and convert it to a JPG image.